gvwilson/thirdbit/src/fiction/bear/index.md

 "Let her go," he said, suddenly weary.
 "I'm sure we'll see her again soon."

-Noxy circled Ghorahj one more time to give Cloud a final satisfying drizzle.
+Noxy circled Ghohraj one more time to give Cloud a final satisfying drizzle.
 *Home now,* she mind-spoke to the cloud, forming a picture of the garrison house's rear courtyard.
 He was fluffy now that he'd rained,